Skip to main content

 Values calculated using NDS 2024 column stability formulas with Emin adjustment.
 The sharp drop in 4x4 capacity at taller heights shows why slenderness, not just compression strength, governs tall post selection.

-For the footings beneath each post, the pier footing size calculator determines the concrete pad dimensions based on the post load and soil bearing capacity.
+For the footings beneath each post, you can check pier diameter and depth based on the post load and soil bearing capacity.

 Installing Deck Posts Correctly